isatimur/spring-essentials/README.md

 # spring-essentials
-Really simple Java Spring Backend starter-kit with Lombok,JPA-Hibernate,Spring dependencies and test cases on board.
+starter-kit Java Spring Boot Data JPA  with Lombok and test cases on board.